All Episodes

 But here's something interesting.

-So he made a suggestion, and the Pentagon, uh, I don't know how enthusiastically it followed through on it.
+So he made a suggestion, and the Pentagon, I don't know how enthusiastically it followed through on it.

 The Washington Post reports that Pelosi didn't veto it, but that's the Washington Post.

-So I I can't confirm, but again, I'm looking forward to asking the president about this on Saturday and Sunday.
+So I can't confirm, but again, I'm looking forward to asking the president about this on Saturday and Sunday.

-So I get a call from a friend of mine last night that runs the old WGM, which they've turned into a news channel, and Dan Abrams is on, and I get along great with Abrams.
+So I get a call from a friend of mine last night that runs the old WGM, which they've turned into a news channel, and Dan Abrams is on.

 I have no problems with him.

-I mean, what do you mean stuck defending me?
+I mean, what do you mean, stuck defending me?

-Stuck defending you, that's not my word.
+That's not my word.

 And I didn't know what the questions were.